On a small Toronto beach, tucked away near an industrial area, COVID-19 conspiracy theorists bump and grind each other every Saturday night.

 Sullivan said the duo hung out until well after the official party was done and then picked a fight.
 This ended in a scrap between one of the chainsaw duo and a fellow partier.
 Several people told VICE News that, either during the fight or shortly after, the other member of the chainsaw duo was hit hard on the back of the head with something.

-The two men left and returned, bloodied and enraged, with chainsaws—it’s unknown exactly where the chainsaws came from but VICE was told one of the men used them for work—and came after the group.
+The two men left and returned, bloodied and enraged, with chainsaws—it’s unknown exactly where the chainsaws came from but VICE was told one of the men used them for work—and went after the group.
 Sullivan said he saw the chainsaw guys coming and quickly worked to get everyone out of the camp, snap the morning dancers out of their stupor so they could run, and tried to de-escalate the situation by directing them towards the equipment of the event’s DJ, Omari Taylor.

 “All of a sudden I hear chainsaws revving up from the frickin forest,” said Taylor.
 “And I hear 'chainsaw chainsaw'!
 These dudes come out with chainsaws and blood on them.
 And they're coming towards me and my equipment!”